mgdesaix/ConGen-2024/02-wgsassign-basics.md

 ### Leave-one-out Assignment

-Let’s start using `WGSassign` with a subset of American Redstart data (a Neotropical migratory songbird), stored with the prefix `amre.western.*`.
+Let’s start using `WGSassign` with a subset of American Redstart data (a Neotropical migratory songbird), stored with the prefix `amre.western.*` (directory `./data/western/`.
 This dataset has 47 individuals from two populations on the Western portion of the breeding ground.
 These data are published in <https://doi.org/10.1111/mec.17137>, and Figure 1 of the paper shows the population structure.
 We have a `.beagle.gz` file and a tab-delimited text file (`.wgsassign.ids.txt`) with two columns: individual and population IDs (BR = Basin Rockies; WB = Western Boreal).
 The pairwise Fst between these populations is around `0.006`…let’s see how well we can assign these individuals back to their population!